-Here, we show that chronically elevated glucocorticoids in the presence of obesity have synergistic effects on lipolysis, insulin resistance and fatty liver disease.
+Here we present the novel finding that chronically elevated glucocorticoids in the presence of diet-induced obesity have synergistic effects on lipolysis, insulin resistance and fatty liver disease.
 Obese glucocorticoid-treated mice have reduced fat mass compared to all other groups, yet have hyperglycemia and severe insulin resistance.
 Therefore, we speculate that lipolysis drives insulin resistance in obese animals.

 Methods